+4.3 Data completeness rate This statistics is affected by demands from EU.
+In terms of completeness all these demands are fully met.
+5 Accuracy and reliability The statistic covers the entire target population.
+The central government budget is received from Moderniseringsstyrelsen.
+All municipalities and regions must report their budgets, and missing budgets are thus not permitted.
+As the budgets are delivered directly from the municipalities and regions' own financial management systems and compared with data from prior years as well as the budget, it is assumed that no major measurement errors exist.
+If there are blank or invalid variables or dataset the municipality or region is contacted so new data may be sent.
+5.1 Overall accuracy The statistical accuracy is generally very high.
 5.2 Sampling error The sampling error is zero, as all municipalities and regions are included.
-5.3 Non-sampling error The statistic covers the entire target population.
-The central government account is received from Moderniseringsstyrelsen.
-All municipalities and regions must report their accounts, and missing accounts are thus not permitted.
-As the accounts are delivered directly from the municipalities and regions' own financial management systems and compared with data from prior years as well as the budget, it is assumed that no major measurement errors exist.
-If there are blank or invalid variables or dataset the municipality or region is contacted so new data may be sent.
-5.4 Quality management Statistics Denmark follows the recommendations on organisation and management of quality given in the Code of Practice for European Statistics (CoP) and the implementation guidelines given in the Quality Assurance Framework of the European Statistical System (QAF).
-A Working Group on Quality and a central quality assurance function have been established to continuously carry through control of products and processes.